tomzx/blog.tomrochette.com-content/agi/books/the-society-of-mind/article.md

 * They follow instructions
 * They don't start things by themselves (do we start things ourselves or if that simply the result of interacting with others?)
 * Subconscious -> competing processes that are running in the background
+* Learning is the process of replacing existing software
+* To understand how something works, it helps to know how it can fail
+* Detect and eliminate/externalize loops (prevent repetitiveness)

 ## 7.6 Reinforcement and Reward
 * Reward the few moments before success.
 Works only for short solutions.